 - Spread a thin layer of almond cream on top and roll over almond flakes.

 - Place on a baking tray. (use two trays or line with two layers of baking paper to stop bottom from catching/burning)

 - Bake for about 15 minutes, until almond cream and flakes show color.

 - Cool on a wire rack before serving.

 And there you go!

-If you have got any more leftovers, freeze them and turn them in to ‘pudding’.
-Use any bread and butter pudding and replace the bread with croissants.
-I usually split the croissants in half, length wise and count one half to be a slice of bread.
+If you have got any more leftovers, freeze them and later turn them in to ‘pudding’.
+Use any bread and butter pudding recipe and replace the bread with croissants.
+I usually split the croissants in half, length wise and count one half as a slice of bread.